stu-bell/singalong/README.md

 # TODO

-- load mp3
+- load mp3 - look for the same filename as the lyrics file
-- playlist.csv file that matches mp3 to play with lyrics (and download sample playlist.csv)
 - next song quick fades mp3 into next
 - prev song quick fades mp3 to previous
+- playlist.csv file that matches mp3 to play with lyrics (and download sample playlist.csv)
 - playlist file to include times for auto start/end

 - offline usage with service worker